P. Bhanumathi: Film career

-MGR and Bhanumathi were a super-hit screen pair in the Tamil film industry of that era.
+MGR and Bhanumathi were a hit screen pair in the Tamil film industry of that era.
 During filming with MGR, she predicted he would achieve greatness beyond cinema.
 After he became Chief Minister, MGR recalled her prophecy and gave her credit.

 Despite their rivalry on the set of Nadodi Mannan, they maintained mutual respect.
-Years later, after becoming Chief Minister, MGR appointed her as director and principal of the Government Music College.
+Years later, after becoming Chief Minister, MGR appointed her as director and principal of the Government Music College in 1985.
 NTR appointed her along with Rajinikanth and Rajkumar as a trustee of Thirupathi Devasthan Committee.

 Bhanumathi stated that She is regardered as an arrogant and troublesome artist.
 Before signing any film she would put the condition that she would not allow "indecency" or closeness with the hero in love scenes or any other scene.
 So, the producers, directors and actors always remained at a distance."

 When a reporter asked Bhanumathi about her experience acting with NTR and ANR, she responded by saying, "Ask them how the experience of acting with Bhanumathi was."

 When she was asked who she thought was her heir among the next generation of actresses, she replied stating there cannot be a "Successor" to Bhanumathi.
 In those days many famous film actresses were giving advertisements for Lux soap.
-Though Bhanumathi too was offered very huge sum of money she declined to give their advertisements saying she does not use their soap and therefore she cannot promote their soap asking the people to use that soap.
+Though Bhanumathi too was offered money she declined to give their advertisements saying she does not use their soap and therefore she cannot promote their soap asking the people to use that soap.

 In later years, she continued to act in pivotal roles in many hit movies like Tatamma Kala, Mangammagari Manavadu, Gadasari Atta Sogasari Kodallu, Muddula Manavaralu, Bamma Maata Bangaru Baata, Peddarikam and Pelli Kanuka.

 In Malliswari, Chakrapani, Chandirani, Vipranarayana she played romantic, fun loving and playful characters.
 She is first south Indian actress to receive Padma Awards.

 During her later years, she served on various movie related organizations.
 She was a Member of State Film Awards Committee for two years.
 She was also a visiting professor at the Film Institute for one year.
-She was Member of Children Film Society for 5 years, from 1965 to 1970.
+She was Member of Children Film Society for five years, from 1965 to 1970.

-In India, she was The First and The Only Woman to have owned a Film Studio and First Woman to act in a Dual role and the First Woman to have Directed a movie simultaneously in Three Languages.
+In India, she was the first and only woman to have owned a film studio and the first to act in a dual role and the first woman to have directed a movie simultaneously in three languages.

 On occasion of World Women's day, Sakshi Sunday magazine listed the most successful women from every industry and she was listed in the one for those from the movie industry.
 It was also added that the present highly successful heroines could not reach the heights Bhanumathi reached and that it is an 'impossible' task for anyone to reach her level of 'success'.